victormln/alias/README.md

 ## Configuration

-You can configure a lot of paramaters.
+You can configure a lot of parameters.
 For example, don't search for automatic updates, change the language or change the directory of the file that contains your aliases.
-To change all this parameters you can open the file conf/user.conf.
+To change all these parameters you can open the file conf/user.conf.

 ## Usage